nchase/css/cases-balance-internationalization.md

 ## 2. What Did We Solve?

-This was a simple change.
-The effects of the final state above are invisible to users.
+This was a simple change (end result: equal `padding` on both sides of the navigation items, not just one) The effects of the final state above are invisible to users.
+The problems we solved, however invisible they may seem, are sharp pains if they ever manifest.

-Here are a couple of concrete problems we solved:
+Here are a couple of the problems we solved:

 1. We won't have to go back and re-write this code for long-text scenarios (think toward internationalization/translation, textchange requests, new menu items)